 Emergency Health Supplies and Devices

 There are many things you can keep handy in case of a health emergency, too.
 An automated external defibrillator can be surprisingly affordable for what it does, and it doesn’t take up a lot of space either.
 In the right (or rather wrong) circumstances, it can be a literal life saver.
+AEDs only save lives when they are easy to find and can be used within 3 minutes of a collapse.
+The survival rates for cardiac arrest decrease by 10% for each minute that passes without emergency medical treatment.
+You can check out the aed location requirements to see if you qualify.
 One Beat CPR have been around for long enough to understand what the average person needs in these situations, so they’re a good starting point.
 Look around to see what’s available and make sure that you’re adequately prepared.
 The same goes for simpler devices like face masks, a first aid kit, and so on.

 Long-term Food Stocks

 With the recent trends, people have started to wise up to the importance of maintaining an adequate supply of food for emergency situations.
 You don’t have to go all out and keep your entire pantry stocked with cans and non-perishables, but keeping enough food around for a couple of weeks is definitely not a bad idea.
 Don’t forget the water either!
 You’d be surprised how many people do.
 Not only do you need it for the obvious – drinking – but many of the commonly stocked up on foods are useless without water to boil them in, like pasta.
 Keep in mind that all of this will have to be eaten at some point before it expires too, so don’t get the absolute worst, cheapest stuff you can find.